Muffins are my jam. I love them.

 Since you’re likely not going to be eating an entire batch of muffins in one day, I’m here to provide two ways to store them for future munching.

-How to Store and Save Muffins
+How to Store and Freeze Muffins

 Storing Method One: Room Temperature